 Shakes, smoothies and frappes are delicious at any time of the year.
 A healthy breakfast drink, a yummy afternoon snack, delicious on a hot evening while watching TV.
 Or not watching TV.

-Or leave out the whipped cream and chocolate and call it breakfast.
+This frappe is more than a drink – thick with the fruit, icecream and cream – it is almost a dessert.
+If you leave out the whipped cream and chocolate it could be a substantial breakfast.
 You can even add blueberries for an extra healthy drink.

 Prep time: 5 mins

 Serves: 2 – 4 people, depending how you use it

 Hull the strawberries and put into the blender with the rest of the ingredients except the lemon juice.